skroutz/analytics.js/README.md

 (a.k.a. flavors in Skroutz speak) with different parameters configured.

-For example, if you want to deploy for flavors `skroutz` and `alve`, where `skroutz.gr` and `alve.com` are the respective domains, then you you should specify those flavors in `config/settings/flavors.yml`:
+For example, if you want to deploy for flavor `skroutz`, where `skroutz.gr` is the domain, then you should specify that flavor in `config/settings/flavors.yml`:

 ```
 - skroutz
-- alve
 ```

 and then configure `config/settings/production.yml` as follows: